MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-data-sensitivity.md

 - Azure Data Lake Storage Gen2
 - Premium block blobs

-Learn more about the [availability of Defender for Storage features](defender-for-storage-introduction.md#availability).

 To enable sensitive data threat detection at subscription and storage account levels, you need to have the relevant data-related permissions from the **Subscription owner** or **Storage account owner** roles.

 Learn more about the [roles and permissions required for sensitive data threat detection](support-matrix-defender-for-storage.md).